Jrolisilva/blog_dev_jr/README.md

-# README
+# Blog Dev Junior

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is my blog \o/ Enjoy It and I hope you can learn a lot!

+## Technology
+Here are the technologies used in this project.

-* Ruby version
+* Ruby 3.0.1

-* System dependencies

-* Configuration

-* Database creation
+* Rails 6.1.4.1

-* Database initialization
+* Database PostgreSQL

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Webpacker